Project taxonomy and recommendations for Diversity Equity and Inclusion#

 • Be certain that CoC is applied to all channels

-• Develop a welcoming and inclusive culture for use of communications channels, such as using intentional language (e.g., avoiding slang, stereotypes, abbreviations, jargon)
+• Develop a welcoming and inclusive culture for the use of communication channels, such as using intentional language (e.g., avoiding slang, stereotypes, abbreviations, and jargon)

 • Make communications public whenever possible, for inclusiveness